Skip to main content

 const result = await cli.execute(`./README.md --rule textlint-rule-no-todo`);

-• scanFilePath(filePath): Promise<ScanFilePathResult> check the the file path is lintable or not
+• scanFilePath(filePath): Promise<ScanFilePathResult>: Check if a file path is lintable

 Examples